calemcnulty-gai/chatgenius/PRD.md

 ---

 This PRD is focused on delivering a functional and scalable MVP for ChatGenius.
-Let me know if you'd like further details or refinements!
+Let me know if you'd like further details or refinements.